-These are the one and only light contact family I’ve encountered which generic tools such as SN-28B and PA-09 suck at crimping.
+M20/”DuPont” clones are one of the few light contact family I’ve encountered which generic tools such as SN-28B and PA-09 suck at crimping.
 As can be clearly seen above, the insulation crimp is a mess, often these won’t even fit into the housing.

 The problem is apparent when we examine the upper half of the crimp jaw.
 The original tool is clearly cylindrical, whereas the generic is split, with the intention of curling each side around and back down into the wire again, which is most certainly not what we want for this type of contact.